-XXX

-XXX

-XXX
+Erica Gold1 and Vincent Hughes2

+1Department of Linguistics and Modern Languages, University of Huddersfield, U.K.

+2Department of Language and Linguistic Science, University of York, U.K.

+1e.gold@hud.ac.uk, 2vincent.hughes@york.ac.uk

 ABSTRACT

 In likelihood ratio (LR)-based forensic speaker comparison it is essential to consider correlations between parameters to accurately estimate the overall strength of the evidence.
 Current approaches attempt to deal with correlations after the computation of LRs (back-end processing).
 This paper explores alternative, front-end techniques, which consider the underlying correlation structure of the raw data.
 Calibrated LRs were computed for a range of parameters commonly analysed in speaker comparisons.
-LRs were combined using (1) an assumption of independence, (2) assumptions from phonetic theory and (3) empirical correlations in the raw data.
-Predictably, overall strength of evidence was considerably higher when assuming independence.
-However, both systems (2) and (3) outperformed the ‘independence’ approach in terms of validity.
-System (3), based on empirical correlations between each individual feature of each parameter, produced the best validity (Cllr = 0.02).
+LRs were combined using (1) an assumption of independence, (2) the mean, (3) assumptions from phonetic theory, and (4) empirical correlations in the raw data.
+System (1), based on an assumption of independence, produced the best validity (Cllr = 0.04).
+Predictably, overall strength of evidence was also highest for system (1), while strength of evidence was weakest using the mean (2).
+Both systems (3) and (4) performed well achieving Cllr values of ca. 0.09.

 Keywords: Likelihood ratio, forensic speaker comparison, correlations, front-end processing